Amourspirit/python_ooo_dev_tools/docs/help/chart2/format/direct/legend/font_only.rst

 Overview
 --------

-The :py:class:`ooodev.format.chart2.direct.legend.position_size.Position` class is used to specify the position of the legend.
+The :py:class:`ooodev.format.chart2.direct.legend.font.FontOnly` class gives you the similar options as :numref:`166f287c-eb64-4d22-9502-2d72c46adfb8` Font Dialog, but without the dialog.

 Calls to the :py:meth:`Chart2.style_legend() <ooodev.office.chart2.Chart2.style_legend>` and method is used to style legend.